Conducting Routine Animal Hygiene Tasks

 • protection from harm

-If animals are treated poorly and are suffering, intervention from the law must be sought out to protect the animal from harm; this too is a part of the responsibility as an animal care worker.
+If animals are treated poorly and are suffering, intervention from the law must be sought out to protect the animal from harm; this, too, is a part of the responsibility of an animal care worker.
 As you grow in your career, you will learn the procedures around intervention and reporting of suspected animal mistreatment.

 Hygiene and welfare